Melbourne, Brisbane & Sydney

 Samantha Hay was appointed as our first part time EB Nurse in Qld in 2010 and has done a wonderful job over the years supporting, caring and educating families.
 As of July 2017 Samantha is now funded by Qld Health and will continue to work from the Queensland Children’s Hospital in Brisbane.

 Lauren Weston was appointed as the transition EB Nurse in 2017 at the Royal Melbourne Hospital for one day a week and will actively facilitate transition for paediatric EB patients from the Children’s Hospital into the adult sector.
-This new role will compliment her ongoing part time position working from Melbourne Royal Children’s Hospital as well supporting children and families.
+This role will complement her ongoing part time position at The Royal Children’s Hospital Melbourne supporting children and families.

-Andrea Matison works two days a week at the St George Hospital in Sydney working mainly with adult patients.
+Annaleen O’Hara works two days a week at the St George Hospital in Sydney working mainly with teenage and adult patients.

 Our EB nurses are actively involved with the NZ ANZEB nurse group and regularity liaise with other EB nurses overseas to provide latest advice and support to patients.
 DEBRA Australia is proud to support continuous education of our EB nurses via our Travel Fellowships and annual Health Professional Day enabling nurses to get latest training and education both overseas and from specialists nationally.
 Together this ensures that they can provide EB families with the most up to date information on wound management and best practice clinical guidelines developed by DEBRA International.

 Our EB nurses also work tirelessly to create awareness and provide education in pre-school, primary and secondary school communities as children transition into and through their education years.
 Their dedication, care and passion extend outside the clinic setting and they are actively involved in fundraising initiatives and family support such as the EB Picnic recently held in honour of International EB Awareness Week.